 Not only do libraries have regular group meetings for a variety of clubs and groups, but they also often have special sessions of interest.
 There might be arts and crafts sessions where an instructor shows you how to make flower bouquets from colored paper or a resume-writing workshop to aid with your job search.
 Libraries often bring in guest speakers, too, to talk about community-related subjects.
 You might find out that your library regularly hosts local author fairs, reading programs, puppet or magic shows for kids, and other fun events.

 The next time you feel the need for some enrichment, check with your local library and see what wonders you can find.
 With a calendar of events and a building filled with books and other items to check out, you won’t be disappointed.
 You’ll find plenty for the kids to enjoy, too.
-And for more stimulating children’s activities, consider enrolling your child in Crème de la Crème of Thornton, CO.
+And for more stimulating children’s activities, consider enrolling your child in Crème de la Crème of Lone Tree, CO.
 We would love to help your child being their own journey of learning and discovery!